Defion Internacional

 Defion Internacional is a Lima, Peru based Private Military Company that recruits and trains security personnel, logistics personnel, administrative personnel and professional services personnel to provide worldwide services.
 It has offices in Dubai, Philippines, Sri Lanka and Iraq.
 Their main contracts have been with Triple Canopy, Inc. and the U.S. Department of State involving the war in Iraq.
 They employ static guard forces, logistical and administrative professionals along with English professors for their American contracts.

 Controversy

 Contracts

 Defion Internacional recruits, vets and trains (when needed) personnel on a global level for different companies.

 Defion Internacional came on the personnel services scene by recruiting and training security guards for Triple Canopy contracts, involving the war in Iraq.
-These contracts have manned up to 3,000 security guards in the Green Zone in Baghdad.
+These contracts have placed up to 3,000 security guards in the Green Zone in Baghdad.
 Some guards were paid as little as $1000 a month.
 The security guards were also provided with transportation, housing, food, medical care and life insurance.
 Triple Canopy no longer uses Defion's personnel services.